Daughtry (band): 2016–2018: Cage to Rattle

 On April 20, 2016, Chris Daughtry posted a video on Instagram of him tracking guitar.
 Chris has also posted pictures of him in the studio recording vocals.
-He said that the new album will be more rock focused saying that "It's not such a dramatic departure from what we did on the first three albums, as opposed to the last record, where it was very pop-driven production."
+He said that the album will be more rock focused saying that "It's not such a dramatic departure from what we did on the first three albums, as opposed to the last record, where it was very pop-driven production."
 On May 21, 2016, while performing at the O2 Academy in Birmingham, Chris said: "I regret to inform you that other than the two songs that's on the greatest hits we don't have anything new to play yet.
 However I do promise you this, we are working on the fifth album and there are guitars on it.
 Take that how you want, but it is a rock record so ..."
-As of May 31, the band is currently in the tracking process of their next album at Blackbird Studios in Nashville, Tennessee according to Chris' Instagram.
-On June 25, they performed a new song that is supposed to be on the next record called "Backbone" during the Feed the Machine tour with Nickelback at Frederik Meijer Gardens & Sculpture Park in Grand Rapids Charter Township, Michigan.
+As of May 31, the band was in the tracking process of their next album at Blackbird Studios in Nashville, Tennessee, according to Chris' Instagram.
+On June 25, they performed the song, "Backbone", during the Feed the Machine tour with Nickelback at Frederik Meijer Gardens & Sculpture Park in Grand Rapids Charter Township, Michigan.

-On March 30, 2018, Daughtry released their new single "Backbone", the lead single from their upcoming fifth studio album, Cage to Rattle.
+On March 30, 2018, "Backbone" was released as the lead single from their upcoming fifth studio album, Cage to Rattle.
 The first official single from Cage to Rattle was "Deep End," and the album was released on July 27, 2018.